 If we give customers a great product or service experience they’ll buy more from us, they’ll refer other people to us and build up the brand through positive word of mouth.

-However before customer retention, we need to think about customer acquisition, AKA marketing.
+However, before customer retention, we need to think about customer acquisition, AKA marketing.

-All the most successful entrepreneurs always start with marketing.
-Specifically market testing and measuring.
+All the most successful entrepreneurs always start with marketing Specifically, market testing and measuring.

-The market doesn’t care about your preferences, tastes or opinions.
+If you want to successfully launch a product you need to understand that the market doesn’t care about your preferences, tastes or opinions.